NP5555/AI-Posting-Agent-for-Instagram/instagram-ai-agent/README.md

 ## Features

 - AI-generated captions and hashtags using Gemini AI
-- Automatic image sourcing from Unsplash
+- High-quality image generation using Google's Imagen 3
 - Image processing to Instagram's recommended dimensions
 - Scheduling functionality for automated posting
 - Topic rotation from customizable list